Is sugar bad? Will sugar make me gain weight? When is it OK to eat sugar?

 It should go without saying that you’ll find much more sugar in processed foods than in whole, nutrient-dense foods.

 Along with starch and fiber, sugars live under the larger umbrella: carbohydrates.
 The more complex the molecule, the slower digestion takes.
-Simple sugars, like from fruit, digest quickly and can have a positive effect in the right amount at the right time (ie: right before/during exercise).
+Simple sugars, like from fruit, digest quickly and can have a positive effect in the right amount at the right time (ie: right before/during/after exercise).
 Starch and fiber, which is a much more complex molecule, digests slowly and help you feel fuller, for longer.

 When in doubt, opt for a diet mostly composed of lean meats, vegetables, essential fats, little starch, little fruit and plenty of water.
 Your body, your training and your health will thank you big time!